 For example, if your post appears to be getting a lot of likes and shares, you can assume that your content is generally appealing to consumers.

-If you find that your post is getting a lot of dislikes and shares, then the chances are that you should do something to fix this.
+If you find that your post is receiving a lot of dislikes and shares, then the chances are that you should take action to address this issue.

 To upsell